ankithsajikumar/pycms/README.md

 ## TODO

-- [ ] Implement BFF (Backend For Frontend) pattern to securely expose authentication/session info for frontend apps.
-    - The backend should handle all OAuth2 flows and session management.
-    - Frontend apps should interact only with the Django backend (BFF), not directly with the SSO provider.
-    - Provide endpoints for the frontend to fetch user info and perform authenticated actions without exposing access tokens to the browser.
-- [ ] Add API endpoints for message CRUD operations.
 - [ ] Improve error handling and logging.
 - [ ] Add unit and integration tests.
 - [ ] Enhance documentation for API usage and authentication flows.